-- Predominantly the Ferrari 250 GT Short Wheel Base is used on the track and they will want 15inch Dunlop Racing Tyres (these tyres are not road legal however).
+- Predominantly the Ferrari 250 GT Short Wheel Base is used on the track and they will want 15" Dunlop Racing Tyres (these tyres are not road legal, however).

-- Tyre pressures are very difficult to recommend tyre pressures for car like the Short wheel base Ferrari 250 GT.
-I would suggest 28 front and 33 rear as a start.
-But if anyone has any data we would love to see it.
+- Tyre pressures are very difficult to recommend tyre pressures for cars like the Short wheelbase Ferrari 250 GT.
+We might suggest 28 front and 33 rear as a start, but if anyone has any data we would love to see it.

 Ferrari 250 GT SWB Recommended Tyres

 Other Options for Ferrari 250 GT SWB Tyres

 The 1959 250 GT Berlinetta SWB, one of the most renowned GT racers of its day, had a short (2,400 mm) wheelbase for superior handling.
 Steel and aluminium bodywork were utilised in the varying road ("lusso") and racing trims on the 176 examples produced.
 The engine output ranged from 237 to 276 horsepower.

 Giotto Bizzarrini, Carlo Chiti, and young Mauro Forghieri worked on the development of the 250 GT SWB Berlinetta, the same group that eventually developed the 250 GTO.
 Disc brakes were a first for a Ferrari GT, and the combination of low weight, power, and well-tuned suspension made it highly competitive.
 It was introduced in October at the Paris Motor Show and soon began selling and racing.